 Their celebration Mass held at St. John Vianney Church.

 The welcome given by the current headteacher Kevin Hogan

 With the publication of the Bishop’s decree opening the new parish several meetings will now take place to proceed with the Hope in the Future programme for the new parish.

 The Sacramental Programme

-Because of all the changes taking place in the three parishes and the introduction of the Bishop’s programme after the New Year, the registration for the children will now take place in February.
+The registration for the children will now take place after half term.
 Please keep an eye on the newsletter for updates.
 Thank you for your patience.

 St. Dunstan’s A.O.D.S.

 The society are busy rehearsing for their next production in May ANYTHING GOES